January 7, 2025

 Solutions:

-• Test the app on multiple devices, operating system versions, and screen resolutions to ensure stable functionality.
+• Test the app on multiple devices, operating system versions, and screen resolutions to ensure stable functionality across all platforms.

 • Use flexible layouts and compatible UI components.